 Find Your Own Physical Therapist Today!

-As you watch the Winter Olympics, be inspired and be hopeful.
+As you watch the Winter Olympics, be inspired, and be hopeful.
 And, don’t let your own personal injuries get in the way of becoming the best athlete you can be.
 Whether it is for injury prevention or injury rehabilitation, BetterPT is here to help you find a quality physical therapist in your area.
-Search the platform on our website or mobile app, make an appointment without a referral (thanks to direct access), and get back to doing what you love!
+Search with the BetterPT clinic location tool or download the mobile app.
+Both options allow you to make make an appointment without a referral at a physical therapy clinic near you.
+This is thanks to direct access, which means not needing a referral to attend your first physical therapy appointment.
+Check out this patient’s experience with direct access and get back to doing what you love soon!

 Dr. Marla Ranieri graduated from Stanford University with her bachelor’s degree in Human Biology in 2005 and went on to receive her Doctorate in Physical Therapy from Columbia University College of Physicians and Surgeons in 2009.
 She has worked with all types of individuals, including professional athletes as part of the USA Gymnastics Medical Staff.
 Marla continues to treat patients with evidence-based medicine and the best quality of care.